cfu288/mere-medical/README.md

   <img src="./images/connections.png" width="400" />
 </p>

-Mere Medical is a self-hosted web app to aggregate and sync all of your medical records from your patient portals in one place.
-See everything in a timeline view or quickly summereze your records in one page.
-Handles multiple user accounts.
-Offline-first.
+Mere Medical is a self-hosted web app to aggregate and sync all of your medical records from all your doctor and hospital visits in one place.
+See everything in a timeline view or quickly summarize your records.

 ## Getting Started